Generic Name: spinosad (SPIN-oh-sad)

 If OVERDOSE is suspected:

-Store spinosad suspension at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store spinosad suspension at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Keep spinosad suspension out of the reach of children and away from pets.

 - If you have any questions about spinosad suspension, please talk with your doctor, pharmacist, or other health care provider.